Bleiburg repatriations: Allied stance

 The AFHQ contacted the Yugoslav authorities on 15 May regarding the repatriation of "Yugoslavs".
-In line with the orders received by 15 May, the 5th Corps rejected the surrender of the column at Bleiburg.
-At the same time, the 5th Corps entered negotiations with Yugoslav representatives regarding the repatriation of other POWs and the withdrawal of the Yugoslav Army from Carinthia.
+In line with the orders received by 15 May, the V Corps rejected the surrender of the column at Bleiburg.
+At the same time, the V Corps entered negotiations with Yugoslav representatives regarding the repatriation of other POWs and the withdrawal of the Yugoslav Army from Carinthia.
 An agreement was reached for the Yugoslav withdrawal on 21 May.
 The repatriations began earlier, on 18 May.

 A November 1945 report from the British Foreign Office noted that it had not yet been decided on a high level whether the prisoners should be transferred to Yugoslavia.
 Local British commanders were given imprecise and contradictory orders.
-On 17 May, Brigadier Toby Low, Chief of Staff of the 5th Corps, ordered that "all Yugoslav nationals at present in Corps area will be handed over to Tito forces as soon as possible.
+On 17 May, Brigadier Toby Low, Chief of Staff of the V Corps, ordered that "all Yugoslav nationals at present in Corps area will be handed over to Tito forces as soon as possible.
 These forces will be disarmed immediately but will NOT be told of their destination".
 Several hours later, an order arrived from Alexander to evacuate all Yugoslav prisoners to northern Italy.
 On the same day, Alexander sent a telegram to the Combined Chiefs of Staff, in which he wrote that to return the prisoners to their country of origin "might be fatal to their health".

 Instructions and provisions made by the Allies in the following days frequently conflicted.
 Two conflicting instructions from the AFHQ arrived on 23 May: the first was to return the Yugoslav citizens from the 8th Army area to Yugoslavia unless it involved the use of force.
 The second instruction was that Yugoslav citizens should not be returned to Yugoslavia against their will, and that they should be "moved to suitable concentration area and screened".
 The confusion in the line of command led to a series of meetings between the AFHQ representatives and the 8th Army.
 The conclusion of the meetings on 27 May was an implicit support to the policy of not telling the prisoners their destination, the non-use of force, and that "it was unwise to make any further interpretation".
 The repatriations continued until 31 May, when they were canceled following the appeal of the head of the Viktring camp and the local British Red Cross.

-The repatriation despite knowing that the repatriated would be killed was the topic of much subsequent debate.
+The repatriations were the topic of much subsequent debate.